braien-machado/contact-list/README.md

 4. Build the mySQL database with *docker-compose*
 	- `npm run compose:up`
+	- Obs: If you get a timeout error in the first time running compose:up, remove the container and run the command again.
 5. Create a *.env* file with a DATABASE_URL value as in *.env.example* if using db from my docker-compose or edit the value to use another mysql database
 6. Go to backend directory and start the api
 	-  `cd app/backend && npm start`
+	- Obs: If you get a server error, check the db container status.
+While its status is not `Healthy` wait a little longer.
+When `Healthy`, run `npm start` again
 7. Open another terminal, go to frontend directory and start the app
 	-  `cd app/frontend && npm start`
 8. If the app do not open automatically, search for http://localhost:3000/ in any browser